By LIAT COLLINS

-A few movies have profoundly affected my life, but they were mainly at a formative stage: Discovering the fate of Bambi's mother was probably the curtain-raiser for my later vegetarianism and involvement in animal welfare, and I still believe, a la Mary Poppins, that there is no limit to what a woman can fit into her bag with a bit of imagination.
+A few movies have profoundly affected my life, but they were mainly seen while I was in a formative stage: Discovering the fate of Bambi's mother was probably the curtain-raiser for my later vegetarianism and involvement in animal welfare, and I still believe, a la Mary Poppins, that there is no limit to what a woman can fit into her bag with a bit of imagination.

 Reel-life obviously intrudes now and again - and it's not a pretty picture: My favorite Israeli film is also a war movie, or more to the point an anti-war movie - which are locally far more popular.
 Avanti Popolo follows the story of two Egyptian soldiers, one a Shakespearean actor, stranded in Sinai during the Six Day War.
 The entrance fee and babysitter are more than covered in the scene in which the Egyptian actor performs Shylock's "If you prick us, do we not bleed" speech when he is captured by Israeli soldiers.
 I haven't made it to Beaufort yet, but I dutifully attended Ricochet (Shtei etzbaot meTziddon), on the first Lebanese war, which was, believe me, no funnier than any other war, although I recall the army cook in the film version comically explaining how everyone is literally gunning for him.